-Perform the following steps to turn on the power for the initial startup of the storage server:
+Use this procedure to turn on the power for the initial startup of the storage server:

 - 1. Verify that: - a.
-All communication and power cables are plugged into the back of the storage server and a properly grounded ac electrical outlet. - b.
+All communication and power cables are plugged into the back of the storage server and a properly grounded ac electrical outlet - b.
 All hard disk drives are locked securely in place.
-For more information, see "Installing hot-swap drives" on page 60.
+For more information, see "Installing hot-swap drives" on page 50.